 Whenever money is transfered or stocks are purchased, a transaction is executed.
 This execution happens via financial institutions (Bank, Broker, Exchange etc).
 Regulators enforce the rules via these “executing” bodies.

-In public Blockchains, the execution happens via the network through the protocol rules.
-A sample can be seen here: Rules for validating transactions on Bitcoin.
-If these rules are met, the network will accept the transaction for execution.
-After some time the transaction will get mined and eventually settled (after say 6 confirmations; Emergent consensus).
+In public blockchains, the execution happens via the network according to the protocol rules.
+A sample can be seen here: Rules for validating transactions on Bitcoin If these rules are met, the network will accept the transaction for execution.
+After some time, the transaction will get mined and eventually settled (after say, 6 confirmations; emergent consensus).

 In the absence of an intermediary (that could have enforced regulatory rules) for executing transactions, the network can have rules enforced by adhering to a regulatory protocol.